-COSTS

-INFRASTRUCTURE/ WORKS

-Removed for confidentiality purposes.

-ION

-Removed for confidentiality purposes.

-A breakdown of how much each employee /owner will be paid in outlined in \Annex 6.

-Under GoJ guidelines contracts are not prepared with contingency funds however should the resettlement component require additional funds, mechanisms are in place to request same from the GoJ.
+\$ payment was made to the shop owner for rental of a temporary facility while project works continued.
+A breakdown of how much each employee /owner will be paid is outlined below.
+Include a sum for the loss of fruit trees likely to be removed for the upgrading of the project COST REMOVED FOR CONFIDENTIALITY PURPOSES Contingency Under GoJ guidelines contracts are not prepared with contingency funds however should the resettlement component require additional funds, mechanisms are in place to request same from the GoJ.
+SUBTOTAL COST REMOVED FOR TOTAL CONFIDENTIALITY PURPOSES